realmarcin/MAK/README.md

 2. R (tested with 4.2.1)
 3. Java-to-R interface JRI (instructions below)

+The installation has been tested in the bash shell on Linux and Mac OS.

 ### Installation steps:
 - Use the MAK.jar file found in this repo
 ```